Conditions that threaten women’s lives in childbirth & pregnancy

 Mandy feels grateful to be alive, without a womb, than dead with one.
 She sees lots of positives.

-However, loss of fertility may be devastating.
-Lisa felt she could get over the horror of the rest of her experience, but would be living forever with the loss of her fertility.
+Loss of fertility may also be devastating.
+Lisa felt that while she could get over the horror of the rest of her experience, she would be living forever with the loss of her fertility.

 Lisa feels that the most difficult thing to cope with is that she will never have another baby.